c-val07/Loan-Fraud-Risk-Analysis-Project/README.md

 ## Overview

 This project analyzes loan application and repayment data to uncover trends in loan approvals, declines, and fraudulent activity.
-By leveraging SQL, I explored applicant demographics, financial metrics, loan characteristics, and fraud indicators to support data-driven decisions for risk assessment and lending optimization.
+Using SQL, I explored applicant demographics, financial metrics, loan characteristics, and fraud indicators to support data-driven decisions for risk assessment and lending optimization.